ruffle-rs/ruffle/CONTRIBUTING.md

 4. Define the `FLEX_HOME` and `PLAYERGLOBAL_HOME` environment variables to the path of the extracted SDK root, and the path of the `<sdk-root>/frameworks/libs/player` subdirectory, respectively.
 5. Edit `<sdk-root>/frameworks/flex-config.xml` and change `<target-player>27.0</target-player>` to `<target-player>32.0</target-player>`.

-After `mxmlc` is set up, create a file `test.as` in a text editor, per the following template:
+After `mxmlc` is set up, create a file `Test.as` (note the capitalization) in a text editor, per the following template:

 ```as
 package {